This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 Most of these sleeping bag manufacturers have self-determined the temperature ratings of their bags.
 As a result, they are not always the best guide of what is a comfortable rating.
 The industry used to recognize EN 13573 rating standard but it has recently been replaced by the improved ISO 23537 standard.

-It can be expensive for companies to obtain this rating, few lightweight Sleeping Bag companies seem to bother.
+It can be expensive for companies to obtain this rating, and few Ultralight Sleeping Bag companies seem to bother.
 I’ve used EN-rated bags in the past and find them to be a very accurate measure of temperature rating.
 The fill weight or amount of down fill inside the sleeping bag or quilt varies quite a bit between all the manufacturers.

 This might not seem like much but it can make a difference to the insulation of the bag.
 It would be easy to claim that the width or style of the internal baffling could lead one manufacturer to have a competitive advantage over another, and that may be the case.